Featured Book Recommendation!

 #2: You think you need to know everything about every insurance policy

 In many sales situations, a sales person works off the premise that a customer will want to know a lot about a product before they make a purchase, especially if it is a sizable acquisition.
 This especially holds true if you are selling a car, a dryer, a cell phone, or just about any other tangible asset.

 But when you are selling an insurance product, you are selling an intangible asset.
 That is one of the biggest differences between the insurance business and other sales careers.

-If you have done your homework, you will be able to impress a client with your deep knowledge of policy details.
+If you have done your homework, you will be able to impress a client with your deep knowledge of policy details and overcome sales objections.
 And each client will have different levels of knowledge they will want to achieve before they the make a decision.

 But the bottom line, and one that every client needs to hear, is that if they die their family will be taken care of.
 Their surviving family members will receive money that will allow them to keep a roof over their head, and/or that burial, cremation and funeral expenses will be taken care of so that they can focus on grieving instead of worrying or arguing about money.

 Product knowledge is important whether its life insurance or auto insurance, but it is dramatically over emphasized and misused in the sales process.
 As a result, sales can become little more than just pitching and presenting, which should not be the primary focus.